No products in the cart.

-Legend has it (at our house at least) that if a leprechaun visits your garden, your pennies will turn to gold and you’ll have good luck the rest of the year!
+Legend has it (at our house, at least) that if a leprechaun visits your garden, your pennies will turn to gold, and you’ll have good luck the rest of the year!

-You can make your own leprechaun garden (or give them as a gift!) with a little potted plant This post was originally created for our friends at hello, Wonderful, and through you can no longer download our free printable set of mini garden accessories there, we’ve made them available for download here on our site!
+This post was originally created for our friends at hello, Wonderful, and though you can no longer download our free printable set of mini garden accessories there, we’ve made them available for download here on our site!

 To make your own DIY leprechaun garden you’ll need: